saisandeepan/VSD-TCL-Workshop/README.md

 # VSD-TCL-Workshop

-This Repository contains my learnings from the TCL programming workshop conducted by VLSI System Design.
+This repository contains my learnings from the TCL programming workshop conducted by VLSI System Design.